Albertini14/Obsidian-Hax/Methodology/Content Discovery.md

 |intitle|intitle:admin|returns results that contain the specified word in the title|

 ### Wappalyzer
-Is an online tool and browser extension that helps identify waht technologies a website uses, such as frameworks, content management systems (CMS), payment processors and much more
+Is an online tool and browser extension that helps identify what technologies a website uses, such as frameworks, content management systems (CMS), payment processors and much more
 [Wappalyzer](https://www.wappalyzer.com/)

 ### Wayback Machine